-Expanding the study of Kwiatek et al. (2019), we enhanced, reprocessed and relocated the original seismic catalog now also including post-injection events between July 22nd and September 24th.
-During and after the stimulation, induced seismicity was monitored by a dense seismic network of three-component sensors consisting of a 12-level vertical borehole array as well as 12 near-surface seismometers with full azimuthal coverage.
-The borehole array with 15 Hz sensors, sampled at 2 kHz, was installed at a depth from 1.95 to 2.37 km in the monitoring well OTN-2 close to the injection well OTN-3 whereas the 4.5 kHz near-surface seismometers, sampled at 500 Hz, were placed in wells with depths between 0.3 to 1.15 km and lateral distances of 0.6 to 8.2 km around the injection well (Fig. 1).
+Expanding the study of Kwiatek et al. (2019), we enhanced, reprocessed, and relocated the original seismic catalog to also include post-injection events between 22 July and 24 September.
+During and after the stimulation, induced seismicity was monitored by a dense seismic network of three-component sensors consisting of a 12-level vertical borehole array and 12 near-surface seismometers with full azimuthal coverage.
+The borehole array with 15 Hz sensors, sampled at

+2 kHz, was installed at a depth from 1.95 to 2.37 km in the monitoring well OTN-2 close to the injection well OTN-3, whereas the 4.5 kHz near-surface seismometers, sampled at 500 Hz, were placed in wells with depths from 0.3 to 1.15 km and lateral distances of 0.6 to 8.2 km around the injection well (Fig. 1).

-The reprocessed seismic catalog with description of its properties is available as separate data publication (see section data availability) and consists of 5,456 events with $M_W \ge -2.47$ that were detected and located during and after the stimulation (industrial monitoring) and reprocessed in our study.
-A total of 55,707 events with $M_W \ge -0.95$ were further detected during and after the stimulation but were not located or processed later on.
-These were also included in published seismic catalog.
-For further explanation about the original seismic catalog see Kwiatek et al. (2019).
+The reprocessed seismic catalog, with a description of its properties, is available as a separate data publication (Leonhardt et al., 2021) and consists of 5456 events with $M{\rm w} \ge -2.47$ that were detected and located during and after the stimulation (industrial monitoring) and reprocessed in our study.
+A total of 55 707 events with $M{\rm w} \ge -0.95$ were further detected during and after the stimulation but were not located or processed later on.
+These were also included in the published seismic catalog.
+For a further explanation of the original seismic catalog, see Kwiatek et al. (2019).